leetified86/Fishackathon/README.md

 - Terry Cho: (Front End - Angular)
 - Myself: UI/UX Design (HTML, jQuery, CSS)

-Prototype of deployed site can be found [here]
+Prototype of deployed site can be found [here].

 More information about this Hackathon event can be found here: http://devpost.com/software/fishiefishie